Population in England (2021 Census)

 Somerset’s Ageing Population

 Somerset’s population is ageing and it is forecast to continue to age into the future.
-Numerous factors influence this phenomenon, as young people leave the county to find higher education and employment opportunities, and internal migrants move to Somerset to retire.
+Numerous factors can influence an ageing population, for example: young people leave the county to access higher education or employment opportunities, and internal migrants moving to Somerset to retire.

 Somerset’s Ageing Population and the Adult Social Care Sector